brootaylor/brootaylor-v3/src/_content/projects/ux-brighton.md

   <img src="/assets/images/projects/ux-brighton/uxbrighton-homepage--sml-screen_01.webp" width="1068" height="726" alt="A screenshot of UX Brighton's homepage on a desktop monitor." loading="lazy" decoding="async">
 </picture>

 UX Brighton is a static website.
 It's built using the Jekyll SSG and deployed using Netlify.
-It uses a Netlify CMS configuration to management the content.
+It uses a Netlify CMS configuration to manage the content.

 We rebuilt the [UX Brighton job board](https://uxbri.org/jobs){rel=external} so it renders as a MPA rather than a SPA.
 This allows for far richer indexing by search engines.
 Every job post and event page also dynamically includes valid structured schema data at build time, generates a new `sitemap.xml` file, and automatically notifies Google of these changes.